Oat Porridge For Babies

 Do oats provide a source of iron?

-Oats naturally contain a small amount of iron, around 1g per 30g.
-From 7-12 months babies need around 11mg of iron per day - however, some of this is provided by breastmilk or infant formula, so not all of it needs to come from food.
+From 7-12 months babies need around 11mg of iron per day - but a small amount of this is provided by breastmilk or infant formula, so not all of it needs to come from food.

-Oat cereal specifically made for babies is likely to be fortified with iron, however, it’s fine to use normal oats or oatmeal and add a source of iron such as chia seeds, nut butter (avoid globs of nut butter as this can be a choking hazard - make sure it’s stirred through the porridge) or simply serve iron-rich foods at other meals that day.
+This could be some chia seeds or nut butter (avoid globs of nut butter as this can be a choking hazard - make sure it’s stirred through the porridge) or you could simply serve iron-rich foods at other meals that day.

 Can babies be allergic to oats?

-Oats can be a trigger for FPIES (food protein-induced enterocolitis syndrome), a delayed (non-IgE mediated) gut allergic reaction to a food, usually presenting in the first two years of life and occurring in around 1 in every 7000 children.
-FPIES presents as repetitive, profuse vomiting usually starting 1-4 hours after eating the trigger food.
-Some children may become floppy and pale and develop diarrhoea.
-Read more about FPIES here.
+Oats can be a trigger for FPIES (food protein-induced enterocolitis syndrome), a delayed (non-IgE mediated) gut allergic reaction to a food, which usually occurs in the first two years of life and occurs in around 1 in every 7000 children.

 What type of milk should I use in baby porridge?